OpenModelica/OpenModelica/doc/UsersGuide/source/omedit.rst

 Creating a new Modelica class in OMEdit is rather straightforward.
 Choose any of the following methods,

--  Select File > New Modelica Class from the menu.
+-  Select File > New > New Modelica Class from the menu.

 -  Click on New Modelica Class toolbar button.